 Like many add-ons, installing the VPN Manager add-on is a multi-step process.
 You first need to install the appropriate repository.
 Then, from that repository, you can install the actual add-on.
 And to make things a bit more challenging, The repository must first be manually downloaded as it’s not available via a Kodi media source path like most others.
 But don’t worry, our detailed instructions should make this an easy process, albeit perhaps a bit more complicated.

-Downloading the Repository and Transfering it to Your Media Player
+Downloading the Repository and Transferring it to Your Media Player

 But with LibreELEC having no user interface and even less a browser, how can this be done?
 This is why this is a tad more complex than usual.
 And you’ll need a USB Flash drive to do it.